AlessioNegri/SpacecraftSimulator/README.md

     - `ui\components`: list of components used in the GUI
     - `ui\dialogs`: list of dialogs
     - `ui\pages`: list of pages
+    - `main.qml`: root file of the QtQuick / QML project
+    - `qml.qrc`: resource file for the QtQuick / QML project
+    - `qtquickcontrols2.conf`: configuration file for the QtQuick / QML project
 - `generate.bat`: batch file used to compile the file *qml.qrc* in Python
-- `main.py`: root file of the project
+- `main.py`: root file of the Python project

 ### 1.3 References